o3de/o3de.org/content/docs/user-guide/programming/components/reflection/serialization-context/_index.md

 ## Events

 To process data before or after you read or write serialized data, you can write serialization event handlers.
-For example, by handling serialization events,you can perform runtime initializations specific to the data that is serialized.
+For example, by handling serialization events, you can perform runtime initializations specific to the data that is serialized.

 To create a serialization event handler, implement the `AZ::SerializeContext::IEventHandler` interface as in the following example.